cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-2.md

 # Lab - Pipeline Template Catalog

-* In this lab you will use the CloudBees CI CLI to create a Pipeline Template Catalog from the `pipeline-template-catalog` repository that was forked (copied) into your workshop GitHub Organization.
+* In this lab you will explore a Pipeline Template Catalog from the `pipeline-template-catalog` repository that was copied into your workshop GitHub Organization and installed on your managed controller with CloudBees CI Configuration as Code.
+* Create a folder that only allows creating jobs from certain templates.
+* Create a job from a Pipeline Template Catalog template.
 * The *Pipeline Template Catalog* lab instructions are available at:
   * https://cloudbees-ci.labs.cb-sa.io/module-1/pipeline-template-catalog/